tomwbond/lcs-earlier-version/_posts/2019-05-28-guide-campus-dlc-universities.md

+---
+layout: post
+title: "Campus DLC: a guide to universities and hitting ‘Prestigious’"
+date: "2019-05-28"
+permalink: "/guide-campus-dlc-universities/"
+author: "SEPECAT"
+categories: "Guides"
+tags:
+excerpt: "How do we make a city feel like a real place?
+How can we make it feel alive - like it exists independently of us?"
+image:
+---

 # Campus DLC: a guide to universities and hitting ‘Prestigious’

 Campus is Cities: Skylines’ eighth expansion, and gives us a complete overhaul of the higher education system.
 It brings together ideas introduced in Parklife, Industries and Match Day DLCs and applies them to the university system in the game.